This post may contain affiliate links. Please read our disclosure policy.

 How to make gluten free chocolate cake

-Whisk the dry ingredients (gluten free flour, cocoa powder, salt, baking soda, and sugar).
-Make a well in the center, and add the wet ingredients (sour cream, oil, beaten eggs, vanilla and warm water) and mix.
-Spread the thick cake batter evenly in a 9-inch greased baking pan.
+Whisk together the dry ingredients: gluten free flour, cocoa powder, salt, baking soda, and sugar.
+Add the sour cream, oil, eggs, vanilla, and warm water, and mix until well combined.
+The batter will be thick.
+Spread it evenly in a greased 9-inch round or square pan.

-Bake the cake at 350ยฐF for about 30 minutes, or until a toothpick pressed into the center comes out with a few moist crumbs.
-Cool in the pan for 10 minutes, then turn over onto a cooling rack to finish cooling.
+Bake at 350°F for about 30 minutes, until a toothpick inserted in the center comes out with a few moist crumbs.
+Let the cake cool in the pan for 10 minutes, then turn it out onto a wire rack to finish cooling.

 How to make an easy chocolate frosting

-To make ganache, heat heavy whipping cream gently until simmering, and pour it over chopped chocolate.
-Let the mixture sit for 5 minutes so the chocolate is mostly melted, then stir until smooth.
-Pour it over the cooled cake for a smooth finish.
+To make ganache, heat heavy cream until it just begins to simmer.
+Pour it over chopped chocolate, let sit for 5 minutes, then stir until smooth.
+Pour it over the cooled cake and let it drip down the sides.

 A piece of brown gluten free chocolate cake cake with two layers and frosting on a white plate